mja65/Emu68-Imager/docs/instructions.md

 ## Supplying your own additional files

 If you want to supply your own files - say, tools or data that you want to have available in the Work: partition, then you can do so by clicking on the `Click to set transfer path` button.
 You can place any files you want in that location and they will be copied to the SD card into the Work: partition.
-It is recommended you use a local drive to do this, though network locations will work if you have the appropriate access rights.
+It is recommended you use a local drive to do this, though network locations will work if you have the appropriate access rights and it is a mapped network drive.
+UNC links will not work due to limitations in one of the supporting tools (HST-Imager).

 The Imager tool will check file sizes and will warn you if there is not enough space.
 N.B: this can take significant time to transfer if you have a large amount of files!